Evolving a government service brand without losing its users

 Building the semantic colour system

 The move from burgundy to blue created an opportunity to address a structural problem in the existing palette.
-The site had previously used four pillar colours (for Building, Corporate Solutions, People, and Technology) that operated independently of each other and of the primary brand colour.
+The site had previously used four pillar colours that operated independently of each other and of the primary brand colour.
 The result was a site that could look visually incoherent depending on which section you were in.

 The new system replaced the ad hoc pillar colours with four semantic roles, each assigned to a distinct brand value: